Abraxos/fim_cancer/fp_growth/fp_growth_doc.md

 T = [...]
 fim = FrequentItemsetMiner()
-discretized_data = fim.initialize(T,discretize_on_avg)
+discretized_data = fim.initialize(T, discretization_function=discretize_on_avg)
 ```

 The `initialize()` function on the FrequentItemsetMiner object returns the discretized version of T, which is the data that results from discretizing T with the given discretization function.
+Note that you have to specify the discretization function parameter.

 You do not have to receive the value returned from `initialize()` and can get the discretized data at any time after the initialization step by accessing the `discretized_transactions` value of your FrequentItemsetMiner instance, like so: